 Once a year, every Fellow converges on Kampala, Uganda for 4 days.
 Keynotes, field visits to farms, strategy sessions, and cross-continental networking.
 Fellows cover their own flights.
 Watoko covers housing, meals, and all event logistics.

-There is no cost to participate in the fellowship itself.
+There is no cost to participate in the Fellowship itself.
 The only expense Fellows bear is their own travel to Kampala for the annual summit.
 Everything else — housing, meals, event logistics, community platform access — is covered by Watoko.

 Up to 15 Fellows.
 Five continents.
 One per country.
+Elected for a year of active work and a lifetime in the community that follows.

 "Watoko replaced five different tools we were using.
 Now everything — field data, trading, payments — lives in one place."— Operations Lead, East Africa Cooperative